Subramanyeswar, better known as Subbu, is the Chief Strategy officer – Asia Pacific & Head of Global Planning Council of MullenLowe Group.

 Subbu has been awarded ‘South Asia Planner of the Year’ twice by the world-renowned Campaign magazine.

-Subbu has authored and won 131 awards at India Effies, APAC Effies, Global Effies, Asian Marketing Effectiveness, WARC and the globally distinguished Jay Chiat by 4A’s.
-He has also been Jury Chair at Jay Chiat Awards for Strategic Excellence 2021 and judged APAC Effies, AME, WARC, and India Effies.
+Subbu has authored and won 142 awards at India Effies, APAC Effies, Global Effies, Asian Marketing Effectiveness, WARC and the globally distinguished Jay Chiat by 4A’s – American Association of Advertising Agencies.
+He has also been Jury Chair at Jay Chiat Awards for Strategic Excellence in 2021 and 2022 and judged the coveted IPA Effectiveness Awards 2022 in UK, APAC Effies, AME, WARC, and India Effies.

-A regular columnist and passionate educationalist, he is also a visiting faculty at top business schools IIM Ahmedabad, IIM Bangalore, IIM Nagpur in India and delivered talks at the world renowned Kellogg School of Management, Illinois and MIT Sloan, Boston in US.
-He also addressed several business and marketing global forums including TEDx and SXSW in Austin, Texas.
+A regular columnist and passionate educationalist, he is also a visiting faculty at top business schools IIM Ahmedabad, IIM Bangalore, IIM Nagpur in India and delivered talks at the distinguished Kellogg School of Management, Illinois and MIT Sloan, Boston in US.
+He also addressed several business and marketing forums across the globe including SXSW in Austin, Texas.

 Take a stand.
 History will stand by it: Indian brands have been way too complicit in toeing the official line and are very wary of taking the establishment on publicly.

 Live like a planner in 2022: We are in an era where the past has not much relevance, the present is riddled with confusion and the future is uncertain and unpredictable.
 Planning for anything in life, under these circumstances, is fraught with pitfalls and the danger of failure.
 The solution in democratising planning as a way of life, is not to prescribe how to plan for specific situations, but rather imbibe and inculcate certain characteristics and qualities of planning that will help people live and plan for life like a professional planner.